-Our powers are restricted by law.
-One restriction is that we cannot investigate a complaint if a remedy exists by way of proceedings in a court of law.
-That is unless we are satisfied that it is unreasonable to expect you to resort to legal proceedings.
+Our powers are limited by law.
+One limit is that we cannot investigate a complaint if a remedy exists through a court of law.
+That is unless we are satisfied that it is unreasonable to expect you to resort to the courts.

-If you are mainly seeking financial compensation or any other remedy which court action would provide, we may not be able to investigate your complaint.
+If you are mainly looking for financial compensation or any other remedy which court action would give you, we may not be able to investigate your complaint.

-While we can recommend financial redress in certain circumstances, it is important to bear in mind that the level of any financial redress we may recommend is unlikely to be as much as if you successfully pursue your complaint through the courts.
+While we can recommend financial redress in certain situations, it is important to bear in mind that any financial redress we may recommend is unlikely to be as much as if you successfully pursue your complaint through the courts.

-Our role involves consideration of individual circumstances, and the uniqueness of each case is taken account of in any decision made.
-We ensure that any financial redress recommended is fair and proportionate and takes account of similar cases and previous decisions made.
-We have a process in place to ensure oversight of decisions made.
+We make sure that any financial redress recommended is fair and proportionate and takes account of similar cases and previous decisions made.

-In many cases financial redress will not be appropriate – an alternative remedy such as an apology or action by the body complained about will be sufficient to remedy any injustice found.
+In many cases financial redress will not be appropriate – another remedy such as an apology or action by the body complained about will be enough to remedy any injustice.

-While we will take your views into account in reaching a decision on what (if any) remedy to recommend, it is ultimately up to the Ombudsman to decide what is reasonable.
+While we will take your views into account in reaching a decision on what (if any) remedy to recommend, it is ultimately up to us to decide what is reasonable.

-In cases where we have decided that a recommendation of financial redress is appropriate, in order to ensure consistency, we use four levels of redress payment as a starting point.
+In cases where we have decided that a recommendation of financial redress is appropriate, we use four levels of redress payment as a starting point.
 The four levels are designed to reflect the seriousness of the injustice caused.
 The four levels of redress payment are as follows:

-Level 1 £50-£450 – Minor injustice and no long-term impact – for example, significant delays in responding to a complaint, repeated failure to respond to correspondence or phone calls.
+Level 1 £50-£450 – Minor injustice and no long-term impact – for example, the body took a significant amount of time to respond to a complaint, and repeatedly failed to respond to you.

-Level 2 £500-£950 – Moderate injustice with no or little long-term impact – for example, failure to provide accurate information in response to repeated enquiries, avoidable delay in the provision of treatment with no long term consequences.
+Level 2 £500-£950 – Moderate injustice with no or little long-term impact – for example, the body failed to give you accurate information in response to repeated questions from you, and there was an avoidable delay in giving treatment but with no long-term consequences.

-Level 3 £1,000-£1,950 – Significant injustice with potentially long-term consequences – for example, missed diagnosis or poor treatment with repercussions for a patient, or lack of social services support that a person was entitled to.
+Level 3 £1,000-£1,950 – Significant injustice with potentially long-term consequences – for example, a missed diagnosis or poor treatment that had consequences for a patient, or lack of social services support that a person could have had.